---

 Fix: Add substantial content.
 Write detailed product descriptions, expand short blog posts to 800+ words, include images and videos, answer user questions comprehensively.

 Multiple pages with identical or near-identical content waste Google's crawl budget.
+See the [Duplicate Content guide](/learn-seo/vue/controlling-crawlers/duplicate-content) for a full detection and resolution workflow.
 Common culprits: paginated URLs without proper canonicals, URL parameters creating duplicate versions, tag/category archives with the same posts.

 import { useHead } from '@unhead/vue'